Chad WinklerAdjunct Professor, Trumpet

 M.M., Duquesne University

-In summer 2018, under Winkler's leadership, the Duquesne University Trumpet Ensemble was invited to perform at the International Trumpet Guild (ITG) Conference in San Antonio, TX.
-This was the first time a trumpet ensemble from Duquesne has been invited to perform at an ITG event.
+In summers 2018 and 2019, under Winkler's leadership, the Duquesne University Trumpet Ensemble was invited to perform at the International Trumpet Guild (ITG) Conference in San Antonio, TX and Miami, FL.
+The 2018 performance was the first time a trumpet ensemble from Duquesne had been invited to perform at an ITG event.
 Winkler has also had his Duquesne students advance to the semi-finals of the National Trumpet Competition.

 Winkler won the National Trumpet Competition in 1995, 1998, and 2000.
 In 2013, he was invited to perform as guest soloist at the National Trumpet Competition.